Utes will face winner of Nebraska/Hofstra match Saturday evening.

 - Made its first postseason appearance in the National Invitational Volleyball Championship (NIVC), finishing in third place (1993).

-Reinvigorated by a permanent move into the Jon M. Huntsman Center for all home matches, Utah head coach Beth Launiere and the University of Utah volleyball team now have their sights set on moving up the ranks after three seasons in the Pac-12 Conference.
+Reinvigorated by a permanent move into the Jon M. Huntsman Center for all home matches, Utah head coach Beth Launiere and the University of Utah volleyball team now have their sights set on moving up the ranks after four seasons in the Pac-12 Conference.

 Launiere’s ability to attract top-notch talent has helped take Utah to the forefront of the national scene.
 She has guided seven Utes to All-America honors while 11 have garnered all-region accolades.
 The 2011 freshman class was ranked 20th in the nation by prepvolleyball.com, while the 2005 freshman class was ranked the eighth-best by Volleyball Magazine.